-The four-story, 112,000-square-foot Ronald J. Norick Downtown Library was built by the City for the Metropolitan Library System and replaced the previous library that opened in 1953.
+The four-story, 114,130-square-foot Ronald J. Norick Downtown Library was built by the City for the Metropolitan Library System and replaced the previous library that opened in 1953.

-Its completion in 2004 signalled the end of the MAPS construction program.
+Its completion in 2004 signaled the end of the MAPS construction program.

 This new facility includes state-of-the-art information services and equipment, classroom space for students of all ages — including adults — as well as traditional library resources.

-Conference center and forum space on the top floor is equipped for business and school presentations, productions and learning activities.
+An event room, an auditorium and several classrooms are located on the fourth floor.
+They're equipped for business and school presentations, productions and learning activities.

 The Rotary Club of Oklahoma City installed a decorative water fountain, reimbursing the MAPS fund for the additional charge of $37,000.